ongr-io/ElasticsearchBundle/Resources/doc/results_parsing.md

 ## Results iterator

-Whenever any search actions is performed and `Repository::RESULTS_OBJECT` is selected as the result type the `DocumentIterator` will be returned.
+Whenever any search actions is performed and `Result::RESULTS_OBJECT` is selected as the result type the `DocumentIterator` will be returned.
 It has plenty of helper functions to aggregate more efficiently with the results.

 Lets assume you search the index with: